 On November 6, 2012, we filed a complaint against NanoString Technologies, Inc., or NanoString, in the United States District Court in the Northern District of California (Civil Action No. 12-5712), alleging claims of false advertising, unfair competition, and unlawful trade practice in violation of the Lanham Act and corresponding sections of the California Business & Professions Code.
-Our complaint seeks to enjoin NanoString from continuing to make or disseminate any of the false and misleading claims, misrepresenting and/or exaggerating the performance of its product in comparison with our BioMark System, to require NanoString to retract, remove, or correct the false and misleading advertising claims, and to recover damages and other relief for harm caused to us by NanoString.
+Our complaint sought to enjoin NanoString from continuing to make or disseminate any of the false and misleading claims, misrepresenting and/or exaggerating the performance of its product in comparison with our BioMark System, to require NanoString to retract, remove, or correct the false and misleading advertising claims, and to recover damages and other relief for harm caused to us by NanoString.
 On January 4, 2013, NanoString answered the complaint, denying the allegations against it.
 On April 22, 2013, we amended our complaint to add new facts and information in support of our existing claims.
-We are in the early stages of written discovery.
+On May 9, 2013, NanoString filed an amended answer, denying the further allegations against it.
+The parties engaged in written discovery and document production, and a jury trial was set to begin on March 24, 2014.
+In addition, we filed a lawsuit on April 5, 2013 in Singapore against NanoString alleging malicious falsehood in advertising and trademark infringement.
+On September 30, 2013, we and NanoString agreed to settle the lawsuits.
+The terms of the settlement require NanoString to, among other things, remove all references - from its marketing materials, website, and promotional activities - to a single-cell comparison study comparing Fluidigm and NanoString single-cell products, as well as recall and destroy all materials related to and/or based on the study.
+The case brought in the United States District Court in the Northern District of California was dismissed on October 22, 2013, and the case brought in Singapore was discontinued on October 29, 2013.